The essentials list: Actress and founder of The Honest Company Jessica Alba shares her beauty and style must-haves | CNN Underscored

 And, if Alba’s skin is anything to go by, we’ll have what she’s having.
 Here, she shares with CNN Underscored her style, beauty and wellness favorites.

 “When it comes to my style, it’s important for me to be comfortable.
-I gravitate towards more timeless and classic silhouettes vs. trendy pieces.
+I gravitate towards more timeless and classic silhouettes versus trendy pieces.
 I have been wearing a lot of oversized button-up shirts lately.
-The Frankie Shop and Toteme are go-to’s”
+The Frankie Shop and Toteme are go-tos."

 “I love Sana Jardin Paris Vanilla Nomad.
 It's a beautiful scent that feels feminine and grounding.
 It’s earthy yet sweet and soft at the same time.”